pwittchen/interview-questions/general-questions.md

 - What are the things you don't like at work?
 - What kind of environment would you like to work in?
 - How do you learn new things and gather the knowledge?
+- What technical/non-technical book did you read last time?